Cryptomining Malware

 Detection of Crypto-mining Malware

 Detecting crypto-mining malware can be challenging, as it often operates in the background.
-However, there are several signs that may indicate an infection:
+However, several signs may indicate an infection:

 – Increased CPU/GPU Usage: Users may notice their devices running hotter than usual or fans operating at high speeds, indicating that the resources are being heavily utilized.